fuzzballb/UdacityRFlearningProject1/README.md

                 self.learn(experiences, GAMMA)
 ```

+# The actual learning part

-Here we have the replay buffer and two networks, qnetwork_target and qnetwork_local.
+Now we have a replay buffer and two networks, qnetwork_target and qnetwork_local.
 The actions, rewards and the next states that where recorded from the environment while taking steps, are recorded in the replay buffer.
 When there are at least 100 steps in the replay buffer, the learning process can begin.

-##The target network
+## The target network

 The target network gets the maximum predicted Q values (Q_targets_next), given the next_states.
 It can make this prediction, because later on in the code, the wights for the local network are copied to this target network.